Home White Collar Crimes Witness Tampering

 Los Angeles Witness Tampering Defense Attorneys

-Dissuading a Witness May Be a Felony Crime
+Dissuading a Witness May Be a Felony in Los Angeles

 Under California Penal Code Section 136.1, witness tampering is known as dissuading a witness.
 Witness tampering is a “wobbler” crime that can be charged as either a misdemeanor or a felony, depending on the circumstances under which it occurred.
 Being convicted of felony dissuading a witness carries penalties of up to two, three, or four years in state prison.